Gorvok/dog-app-api/README.md

 - Special thanks to MongoDB, Render, and Netlify for providing free tiers for deployment.

 ### Contact
-For and inquires or issues, please message me or send an email.
+For any inquires or issues, please message me or send an email.

 [GJO.DEV](https://www.gjo.dev)